Trading athermality for nonstabiliserness: Main results

 \begin{res}[Nonstabiliserness generation] Magic states are generated from an initial stabiliser state $\rho$ under thermal operations at inverse temperature $\beta$ if and only if

 where $h_{\v s}:=\v s^{\!\top}\cdot\hat{\v n}$ with $\v{s}\in\{\pm1\}^3$ a sign vector. \end{res} \begin{sproof} We scan the reachable populations $q$ along the energy axis.
-For each $q$, coherence is available up to $\mtg{c}_{\max}(q)$.
+For each $q$, coherence is available up to $\v{c}_{\max}(q)$.
 The stabiliser polytope has flat facets, so each facet is a plane that appears as a straight line in the Hamiltonian-aligned frame.
 This line encodes a trade-off: increasing the population imbalance $|2q-1|$ forces a decrease in allowable coherence, and increasing coherence forces a decrease in imbalance.
 If, for any facet and any reachable $q$, the available coherence and height cross that line, the operation has produced nonstabiliserness.
-See Appendix~\hyperref[App-necessary-sufficient]{B-1} for the formal proof, and Fig.~\ref{F:thermal-cone-plot} for an illustration of the reachable set. \end{sproof}

-Thermal operations induce a natural split between ``easy'' and ``hard'' nonstabiliserness generation.
+See Appendix~\hyperref[App-necessary-sufficient]{B-1} for the formal proof, and Fig.~\ref{F:thermal-cone-plot} for an illustration of the reachable set. \end{sproof} Thermal operations induce a natural split between ``easy'' and ``hard'' nonstabiliserness generation.
 In some instances, the outer maximisation is achieved at the initial population $q=p$, giving a condition that is independent of $\beta$.
-Temperature then plays no role—only geometry does—and nonstabiliserness can be produced by rotating the state without changing its population.
+Temperature then plays no role--only geometry does--and nonstabiliserness can be produced at fixed energy populations by adjusting only the coherence phase, i.e., by applying a time translation $e^{-itH}$, without requiring any population change.
 In contrast, when the maximiser occurs at $q\neq p$, temperature becomes decisive: this is hard nonstabiliserness, where tuning $\beta$ enlarges the thermally reachable set and/or increases the available coherence until the stabiliser threshold is crossed.

 These observations about Result~\ref{Thm:magic-generation} show that temperature, coherence, and geometry are critical parameters for nonstabiliserness generation.
 To make this concrete, we consider a simpler scenario in which the temperature dependence and the underlying geometry emerge directly from an explicit criterion.
 In particular, for states that are diagonal in the energy eigenbasis, Result~\ref{Thm:magic-generation} admits a simple formulation (see Appendix~\hyperref[App-necessary-sufficient]{B-1}):